Back to Fruit Paths

 Trunk — Foundational belief

-Trust becomes security
+Trust becomes steadiness

 Branches — Reinforcing patterns